 Another favourite attraction is Dinosaur Isle.
 This is a fascinating interactive museum with over 1000 fossils and fascinating dinosaur skeletons, as well as animatronic dinosaurs!
 The museum is open all year and is indoors so it’s a great place to visit whatever the weather.

-Another favourite place to visit is The Garlic Farm.
+Another place to visit is The Garlic Farm.
 I’m told their homemade garlic mushrooms are the best you’ll ever have.
 They look and smell amazing but I can’t stand mushrooms!
 The farm has a beautiful wild flower meadow and lots of land that visitors are free to explore.
 You can see the chickens and try samples of the farm produce.
 There are tractor trailer tours around the farm in the school holidays.
 They have lots of fun family friendly events throughout the year to enjoy so do check to see whats on during your visit.
 If you like garlic or are a bit of a foodie then this is the perfect place to try out some local produce.

 Another free place to visit which the kids really enjoyed is the Isle Of Wight Donkey Sanctuary.
 The sanctuary is in fact a charity which rescues unwanted donkeys as well as some horses and ponies.
 They have over 100 animals in their care.
 The sanctuary is open to visitors every day 10am-4:30pm and welcomes donations to help continue their important work.
 There is a gift shop, cafe and you can also adopt a donkey!
 The donkeys love to be fussed by visitors .
 DOG FRIENDLY VENUE

-One of the things I had on my bucket list was to climb to the top of a lighthouse and I achieved this with Lois by my side at St Catherine’s lighthouse.
+One of the things I had on my bucket list was to climb to the top of a lighthouse.
+I achieved this with Lois by my side at St Catherine’s lighthouse.
 There is a minimum height restriction of 1.1m to climb the 94 steps to the top of the tower and its not for the faint hearted.
 The steps are very steep at the highest point!
 The tour we did was fascinating though and we learned so much about the lighthouse’s history.
 Even Lois enjoyed it despite being the only child!
 The views from the top are beautiful.

 The Wight Military and Heritage Museum houses a number of tanks and military vehicles as well as military memorabilia.
 There are guided tours available with ex-servicemen volunteers which really add to the experience of bringing the museum to life.
 There are sometimes rides available in the vehicles and an air rifle shooting range at an extra charge.
-The kids enjoyed climbing in the back of the armoured personnel carriers.
+The kids enjoy climbing in the back of the armoured personnel carriers.
 DOG FRIENDLY VENUE

 Where To Stay